geopm/geopm/tutorial/pytorch_agent/README.md

 # Pytorch C++ Agent Tutorial

-This tutorial demonstrates how to implement a liborch based C++ agent in GEOPM.
+This tutorial demonstrates how to implement a libtorch based C++ agent in GEOPM.
 Specifically, the tutorial shows how to create a C++ agent that can use a pytorch model to select frequency controls on a system with CPUs and GPUs.